 Don’t Consent to a Search

-The typical scenario where this comes up is based on a traffic stop for some minor traffic infraction, such as speeding or failing to use your turn signal.
+The typical scenario where this comes up is following a traffic stop for some minor driving infraction, such as speeding or failing to use your turn signal.
 As the officer approaches your vehicle and asks you for your license, proof of insurance, and registration, they may turn around during that conversation and say something like they smell marijuana coming from inside.
 If they do do this and ask for permission to search your vehicle, you should absolutely say no. The reason why you want to do that is to protect any legal challenges you have later on that may be available in court.
 If you give them permission, then they don’t even need to assert that legal basis, such as the smell of marijuana, to get inside your vehicle.